culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 Using a compact camera or a mobile phone to shoot spherical panorama photographs are slightly different than using a DSLR or a specialized 360 camera.
 To use this equipment you will need to follow this basic steps:

-- Position the tripod at the view point where you want to take the photographs from and make sure is leveled with the bubble.
+- Position the tripod at the point where you want to take the photographs from and make sure is leveled with the bubble.

 - Mount the [rotating (mount) mechanism](https://www.manfrotto.com/global/move-quick-release-system-mvaqr/) on the tripod.